March is the Philippines Colon Cancer Awareness Month.

 March is observed as the Philippines Colon Cancer Awareness Month to encourage people to learn how to reduce their risk of colorectal cancer through regular screening and a healthy lifestyle.

 Don’t be afraid.
 Colon Cancer is detectable and preventable.

-What causes this clumps of tissues that show up in the colon?
+What causes these clumps of tissues that show up in the colon?

 Carcinogens from food, abandoned bacteria, or microbes from waste, can come in contact with the wall of the colon and cause polyps (a small growth, usually benign and with a stalk, protruding from a mucous membrane) to develop.

 Data revealed that in the year 2012, 8,000 Filipinos were diagnosed with colon cancer.
 Out of those 8,000 Filipinos, only half survive.

 Early detection of polyps through colonoscopy can save lives because then it can be removed.

 Colonoscopy is an exam used to detect changes or abnormalities in the large intestine (colon) and rectum.
 During a colonoscopy, a long, flexible tube (colonoscope) is inserted into the rectum.
 A tiny video camera at the tip of the tube allows the doctor to view the inside of the entire colon.

 Colonoscopy cost between 18,000 to 30,000 pesos in the Philippines.